bwetherfield/bwetherfield.github.io/_posts/2020-07-06-mathjax-test.md

 title: Pullbacks in numpy
 published: true
 ---
+## Implementing my thesis with a Python stack

+At the time of my writing my undergrad thesis, I bit off more than I could chew computationally.
+Though my whole intention was to come up with a computational model and algorithm for spelling the notes in a musical score ('choosing sharps and flats'), the math ended up keeping me sufficiently busy.
+I laid out a theoretical roadmap for implementation, without explicitly doing any programming.
+In particular, I left myself quite a hefty empirical study to do, in which I would train the algorithm on a large corpus of musical scores.
+I am now ready to embrace the messiness of real data from real scores with a trusty Python stack.
+Here I'll talk about a numpy abstraction that keeps coming up.

 ## Concepts

 My undergraduate thesis made frequent use of a "pullback" construction for describing large matrices in terms of smallers ones, by performing an operation on the indices of the large matrix.